ccipd/MRQy/README.md

 ## Prerequisites

+The current version of the tool has been tested on the Python vresion 3.7.4.
 The required Python packages are listed in the following

 ### General packages: